Interface supports Drink and Food Innovation

 Make Innovation Happen

-Make Innovation Happen is a new and ambitious service to support food and drink businesses to innovate.
+Make Innovation Happen is a new and ambitious service to support businesses with food innovation and drink innovation.

 Innovation in farming, fishing, food and drink is vital to empower Scotland’s food and drink businesses to respond to today’s consumer and market needs and to adapt to future challenges and opportunities.
 Research shows that when a company innovates, they are twice as likely to grow and three times more likely to export successfully.
 Many companies are already making good use of the world-class research base on their doorstep, but there is room to do more.